Originally posted July 15, 2021. Updated November 17, 2021 and January 20, 2022

 When planning an on-location hybrid event, give thoughtful consideration to your guest experience and script your program carefully to be inclusive of both audiences.
 Does the content of your program offer enough reason for someone to tune in from home to watch this event?
 Does your event fundraiser rely on mobile technology and will your in-person audience be able to use it from the event venue?
 Be sure to add additional staff and volunteer roles during the event to support both audiences.

 This is the closest version to pre-pandemic events we all enjoyed.
-Considerations for going back into the room to host a live event in fall 2021 include the length of the program and what your plan is to keep attendees safe.
+When going back into the room to host a live event, consider the length of the program and what your plan is to keep attendees safe.
 Best practice for virtual events is to limit the program to 60 minutes.
 Shortening your in-person event to 2 or 2.5 hours could be a good idea to keep your audiences’ attention while we all get used to being out and about again.
 Though restrictions have lifted, event organizers should still consult state health authority and CDC posts for guidance on hosting gatherings and risk factors you need to consider.

 Additional Resources from Our Partners